What are you missing the most about Cornwall? The coastline, the views, the surf...but what about the traditional Cornish pasty?

 There’s nothing quite like a pasty lunch pitstop on the beach after a morning exploring the Cornish coastline.
 Whilst we can’t, sadly, bring the beach and the Cornish sunshine to you, we can bring you the pasty!

-Unsurprisingly, the amount of people turning their hand to baking has sky-rocketed since we have been confined to our homes.
+Unsurprisingly, the number of people turning their hand to baking has sky-rocketed since we have been confined to our homes.
 There's no denying that it is a relaxing and rewarding past-time.
-Whether you're a novice baker, or a regular in the kitchen, we think you'll enjoy this taste of Cornwall.
+Whether you're a novice baker or a regular in the kitchen, we think you'll enjoy this taste of Cornwall.
 See below for our delicious recipe...

 You will need:

 - 100ml cold water

 - 500g plain flour, plus extra

 - Pinch of salt

 - 350g beef skirt, chuck steak or braising steak, finely chopped